AnyChart/docs.anychart.com/Basic_Charts_Types/General_Settings.md

 However, despite all the differences, many settings are configured in the same way for of all series types, and this article is a brief overview of such settings.
 There are also links to articles where each of the features is explained in more detail.

 Alternative sources of information about general settings are the {api:anychart.core.SeriesBase}methods of the 'anychart' class{api} in our API.
-(??? правильно ли сформулировала, правильная ли ссылка?)

 To learn about the unique settings of a series type, see the article about that type.
-For example, to find out what visual settings are available for the Area series, you should read this article: [Area Chart](Area_Chart), and the information about different modes of the Step Line series can be found here: [Line-Spline-Stepline-Charts](/Line-Spline-StepLine_Charts#single_series_step_line_chart).
+For example, to find out what visual settings are available for the Area series, you should read this article: [Area Chart](Area_Chart), and the information about different modes of the Step Line series can be found here: [StepLine Chart](StepLine_Chart).
-(??? та ли ссылка? больше ничего не нашла, а про разные режимы там вроде нет ничего!)

 ## Data